ParsaKargari/Progress/README.md

 npm test
 ```

 Make sure to have testing environment variables set or a testing configuration that the tests can utilize without interfering with the production or development databases.
+Make sure to have the backend server running for the URLs to be tested.

 ### 🧰 Backend Dependencies